KevinLu0102/MovieTrailer/README.md

 I used [TMDB](https://developer.themoviedb.org/docs/getting-started) to obtain movie-related information.

-MovieTrailer is the one-stop destination for quick and relevant insight on the latest films, including ratings, synopsis, posters, trailers and release dates.
+Rolling is the one-stop destination for quick and relevant insight on the latest films, including ratings, synopsis, posters, trailers and release dates.
 The interface is designed to be simple, practical and easy to use.

 So, why not download and try it out?